-- Based on boundary conditions provided by the City the existing municipal water infrastructure is capable of providing the contemplated development with water within the City's required pressure range; - ➤ The FUS method for estimating fire flow indicated 16,000 L/min is required for the contemplated development; - The contemplated development is anticipated to have a peak wet weather flow of 2.75 L/s: - Based on consultation with the City the contemplated development will be required to attenuate post development flows to an equivalent release rate of 12.7 L/s for all storms up to and including the 100-year storm event; - ▶ It is contemplated that stormwater objectives may be met through storm water retention via roof top, surface and subsurface storage, it is anticipated that 32.4 m3 of onsite storage will be required to attenuate flow to the established release rate above; - Quality controls are not required for the contemplated development due to the combined sewer outlet, correspondence with the RVCA is included in Appendix A; - ➤ Based on the contemplated stormwater target, the post-development combined flow will be lower than existing conditions by approximately 62% to the combined sewer.
+- Based on boundary conditions provided by the City the existing municipal water infrastructure is capable of providing the contemplated development with water within the City's required pressure range; - The FUS method for estimating fire flow indicated 16,000 L/min is required for the contemplated development; - The contemplated development is anticipated to have a peak wet weather flow of 2.76 L/s; - Based on consultation with the City the contemplated development will be required to attenuate post development combined flows to an equivalent release rate of 12.7 L/s for all storms up to and including the 100-year storm event; - Based on the proposed peak wet weather sanitary flow of 2.76 L/s, the post development storm allowable release rate was established as 9.9 L/s; - It is contemplated that stormwater objectives may be met through storm water retention via roof top, surface and subsurface storage, it is anticipated that 39.3 m3 of onsite storage will be required to attenuate flow to the established release rate above; - Quality controls are not required for the contemplated development due to the combined sewer outlet, correspondence with the RVCA is included in Appendix A; and - Based on the contemplated stormwater target, the post-development combined flow to the combined sewer will be lower than existing conditions by approximately 69%.
 As a result, it is anticipated that sufficient capacity is available within the existing combined sewers to accommodate the contemplated development.